Wouldn't I Be Someone: Reception

-Cash Box said that the song "continues in the same warm and sincere Bee -Gee style that has produced hit after hit for this super talented family of stars."
+Cash Box said that the song "continues in the same warm and sincere Bee-Gee style that has produced hit after hit for this super talented family of stars."
+Record World predicted that "This gorgeous item is destined for top ten and add to their gold stock."

 Although the single failed to chart in United States, it was a No. 1 hit in Hong Kong and in Costa Rica, and reached No. 17 in Italy.
 Originally released on Best of Bee Gees, Volume 2 with an extended version timed at 5:31, it was noted for its lush symphony orchestra arrangement and bluesy guitar solo by Alan Kendall.
 The single was shortened to a running time of 3:30 with the B-side of "Elisa".
 Both songs had been intended for an album called A Kick in the Head Is Worth Eight in the Pants.
 Producer Robert Stigwood refused to release the album, citing it as not commercial enough for sales.
 It was followed by the more R&B flavored Mr. Natural, produced by legendary Arif Mardin.

 Despite the lack of chart success in the US, Billboard praised the song as having many melodic and lyrical hooks.

 "Elisa" was chosen as the B-side of this single elsewhere, "King and Country" was chosen only in Germany.
 The album on which the song originally appeared A Kick in the Head Is Worth Eight in the Pants, was released as a bootleg in Malaysia on Polydor.

 Two days before the Bee Gees' concert in London Palladium in the UK, the song released as a single on 22 June in that country, but their performance was postponed.